FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/custom_protocol_slave.rst

    :width: 6in
    :align: center

-Mitsubishi CC-link
+Mitsubishi CC-Link IEF Basic
 ++++++++++++++++++++++++++++++++++

 1. CC-Link IEF Basic Setup

-Enable CC-link: Select ‘Ethernet Port’ in the left menu bar, set the ip address of PLC and make sure it is in the same network segment as the address of Huexun card.
-Click ‘CC-link IEF Basic’ and select ‘Use’.
+Enable CC-Link IEF Basic: Select ‘Ethernet Port’ in the left menu bar, set the ip address of PLC and make sure it is in the same network segment as the address of Huexun card.
+Click ‘CC-Link IEF Basic’ and select ‘Use’.

 .. image:: custom_protocol_slave/022.png
    :width: 6in
    :align: center

-CC-Link Network Configuration Settings: Also in CC-Link IEF Basic Settings, select ‘Network Configuration Settings’, and choose Hueyoson CIFX Digital I/O module.
+CC-Link IEF Basic Network Configuration Settings: Also in CC-Link IEF Basic Settings, select ‘Network Configuration Settings’, and choose Hueyoson CIFX Digital I/O module.
 Drag and drop the module to the bottom left of the view to complete the hardware configuration.

 .. image:: custom_protocol_slave/023.png
    :width: 6in
    :align: center

-CC-Link Refresh Settings: Also in CC-Link IEF Basic Settings, click Refresh Settings to customise the transmission settings: 256 bytes receive, 256 bytes transmit.
+CC-Link IEF Basic Refresh Settings: Also in CC-Link IEF Basic Settings, click Refresh Settings to customise the transmission settings: 256 bytes receive, 256 bytes transmit.

 .. image:: custom_protocol_slave/024.png
    :width: 6in